LassoSoft/LassoGuide/lasso_guide_source/operations/sending-email.rst

 The `email_immediate` method takes the same parameters as the `email_queue` method, but sends the message immediately rather than adding it to the email queue.
-This tag can be used to send messages larger than 8MB if required.
+This method can be used to send messages larger than 8MB if required.
 Use of the `email_immediate` method is not recommended since it bypasses the priority, error-handling, and connection-handling features of the email sending system.

 .. type:: email_compose
 .. method:: email_compose(\